ik-fractel/kappataumu.github.com/_posts/2013-09-08-creating-an-Ubuntu-VM-with-packer.md

 Remember that you can always validate the correctness of the template by running packer validate ubuntu_64.json

-Next, the file used to preseed the installer:
+Next, preseed.cfg the file used to preconfigure the installer:

 ```cfg
 # Some inspiration: